Grotest/vue-shop-of-sneakers/README.md

 <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">Frontend developer</h3>

-it's a PET project Online cinema.
+it's a PET project Shop of sneakers.
 This project is designed for training purposes only.
 Frontend with API call is develop.

 <h2 align="center"> The project is not finished and is still under development</h2>